-Community Garden: a not-for-profit community-based enterprise which produces food primarily for the consumption of the gardeners.
+Community Garden: a not-for-profit community-based enterprise which manages an identified garden space for the production of food for the consumption of the gardeners and/or ornamental or artistic planting.

 Pesticide: all substances or mixtures used for destroying or preventing infestations of plants, destroying, or preventing pests associated with plants, destroying any other insect or animal pests.